YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 Provide constructive feedback on both technical and soft skills.
 Highlight areas of strength and areas that need improvement.
 Suggest resources or areas to focus on for further improvement.

+## Resume

+* Why transfer from Economics to Software?
+During my academic pursuits and professional endeavors in economics, I gained significant experience in programming.
+For instance, I developed applications using R programming and leveraged TensorFlow for stock price prediction.
+Additionally, during my tenure as an analyst at Taiwan Mobile, I automated numerous reports using VBA code.
+* How do you know the number of users?
+Through the news report of the CEO in the past.
+* How do you know you refactored 15 modules?
+Through my notes of all the refactors.
+We had weekly sessions to discuss the code quality.
+* How do you calculate the percentage of test coverage?
+It's a approximation, I know my total number of PRs and I know the total number of PRs in the period.
+* How do you know the number of daily logins is 100K?
+Number of user (4 millions), 30 days expiration dates -> Users will login 12 times a year -> 4 millions * 12 / 365 = 100,000